-Everyone is talking about artificial intelligence but few understand how it can be used in legal research.
+Everyone is talking about artificial intelligence but few understand how it can be used in

 AI systems promise to scale a lawyer's capabilities and capacity.
 Lets walk through how ROSS' AI Search makes that a reality.

 Currently, lawyers run into two issues when performing legal research:

 ROSS helps you avoid both situations.
 To illustrate how, let's take a look

 at a simple example of a typical legal research question: “What is the standard for gross negligence in

 Here’s what ROSS does to find the most relevant cases in a snap.
 Scroll to

 We can break down the ROSS AI Search process into three main categories.